urdms104/2020-spring-dms104/checkpoint03-project-ideation/instructions.md

 ## Presentation

-*Due: Tuesday, January 28* (does not need to be turned-in on Blackboard)
+*Due: Tuesday, January 28* <s>(does not need to be turned-in on Blackboard)</s> ...change!
+See the instructions for turning-in this assignment at the bottom.

 Your team must **put together a few slides** and be prepared to deliver a **FIVE MINUTE** presentation about your team's idea(s) to the class